w3c/wot/planning/ThingDescription/td-next-work-items/usability-and-design.md

 ### Inline Security

+Simplifying the way to describe security when there is only one mechanism needed to be described (in contrast to needing two terms at the moment)

+TODO: Find relevant discussions

+### Reusable Element Design

-### Scenarios, requirements, and use the same pattern for all reusable elements
+Scenarios, requirements, and use the same pattern for all reusable elements.

-### Review the current state of the art in other standards
+This will influence the items above.

+## Affordance Uniformity

-## Uniform pattern/state machines between Actions, Events, and Properties
+Uniform pattern/state machines between Actions, Events, and Properties.

-### Avoid doing the same thing in a different way, for example how to express observability and cancellation
+- Avoid doing the same thing in a different way, for example how to express observability and cancellation

-### Relationships across affordances, for example when an Action changes the state of a Property
+- Relationships across affordances, for example when an Action changes the state of a Property

-### Property vs. Action (also URI Variables redesign question)
+- Property vs. Action (also URI Variables redesign question)

 ## Normative Parsing, Validation, Consumption